Polyzonium germanicum

-Polyzonium germanicum, also known as the Kentish pinhead or boring millipede is a species of millipede within the family Polyzoniidae.
+Polyzonium germanicum, also known as the Kentish pinhead is a species of millipede within the genus Polyzonium and family Polyzoniidae.

 Description

 Polyzonium germanicum is a distinctive looking arthropod with a very small triangular shaped head.
 P. germanicum can range from 5mm to 18mm in length.
-Unlike most millipedes this species hatches with 4 pairs of legs, opposed to the usual 3 pairs that most other millipede species hatch with.
+Unlike most millipedes this species hatches with 4 pairs of legs, as opposed to the usual 3 pairs that most other millipede species hatch with.
 P. germanicum possesses a brownish orange body.
 P. germanicum possess ozadenes, however they are not present in the first 5 body segments of the organism.
 These ozadenes will secrete an irritant monoterpene substance to discourage predators.

 Distribution

-Polyzonium germanicum has an extensive range throughout Europe, where it has been recorded in the countries of: Albania, Austria, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, United Kingdom and Ukraine.
+Polyzonium germanicum has an extensive range throughout Europe, where it inhabits both Temperate and Mediterranean climates.
+The species has been recorded within the countries of: Albania, Austria, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, United Kingdom and Ukraine.